Making a didge—turning agave into art

 I take conservation seriously—only harvesting agaves who’ve already dropped their seeds in order to ensure the health and continuation of the ecosystem.
-Collecting the best stalks is extremely rigorous — hiking up and down mountains through long expanses of desert, passing up many along the way, and only collecting those perfect for didges.
-For the didges with bells I have to pull off leaf after leaf from the base of the plant in order to expose the bulbous base (the part that would have produced tequila) and create an elegant shape.
+Collecting the best stalks is extremely rigorous.
+It requires hiking up and down mountains through long expanses of desert, passing up many imperfect stalks along the way.
+For my didges with bells, I pull leaf-after-leaf from the base of the plant in order to expose the bulbous base (the part that would have produced tequila) and create an elegant shape.

-The collected agave stalks are later analyzed and individually cut to the length best suited for use as a didgeridoo.
-I carefully bore out the softer interior leaving the hard resonant wooden exterior.
-I then sand the inner walls to make sure the entire softer interior is removed.
+Once collected, each stalk is individually analyzed and cut to the length best suited for use as a didgeridoo.
+I carefully bore out the softish interior—leaving the hard resonant wooden exterior intact—then sand the inner walls to make sure the entire pulpy center is removed.

 I then seal the inside with an extremely strong epoxy resin.
-This waterproofs the inside of the didge so it will not crack and is a necessary step to increase the resonance of the agave.
-I then strip the thin bark from the outside of the stalk and sand the entire exterior to a very fine grit to bring out the character of the stalk.
-Since I am using older stalks it is very rare not to have many bug holes from its time in the desert.
-I strengthen the areas around these small holes to reinforce the stalk’s integrity and then carve them out again to inlay crushed stones wether it be turquoise, malachite, or lapis to add contrast and beauty to the wood.
+This waterproofs the inside of the didge so that it won’t crack and is necessary to increase the resonance of the agave.
+After sealing the inside, I strip the thin bark from the outside of the stalk and sand the entire exterior with a very fine grit to bring out its natural character.
+As I’m using older stalks, most of the didges come with holes from insects and natural cosmetic imperfections from their time in the desert.
+I strengthen the areas around these small holes to reinforce the stalk’s integrity and then carve them out to inlay crushed stones, turquoise, malachite, lapis, and other gems and minerals.

 Finishing touches before it’s ready for you

 Finally, I finish the exterior again with an epoxy resin.
 Some didgeridoo makers use two exterior coats, which I feel results in a less explosive, less resonant instrument with a somewhat dull sound profile.
 I use one layer, creating a beautiful glassy finish that highlights the natural characteristics of the wood and retains sound quality.